wootfish/eli.sohl.com/drafts/wangs-attack.md

 \end{align}
 $$

-If we know what we want value we want $$r_1$$ to evaluate to, we can apply this equality to derive the message chunk which will produce that value.
-Here's what it looks like for $$a_1$$:
+If we know the value we want $$r_1$$ to evaluate to, we can use this to find the message chunk which will produce that value.
+Let's work through an example -- here's $$a_1$$:

 $$
 \begin{align}